The City of Winnipeg is going VoIP and by doing so the Winnipeg Public Service estimates they’ll be saving about $1.5 million over a five-year period.

 The City of Winnipeg estimates that there’ll be left around 500 devices left in analog landlines.
-That is due to network not being accessible for that location or devices may be too old to work with VoIP.
+That is due to the network not being accessible for that location or devices may be too old to work with VoIP.

-The growing popularity of VoIP in residential use, businesses & corporations are making it easier to the cash strap cities to make the switch.
+The growing popularity of VoIP phone in residential use, businesses & corporations are making it easier for the cash strap cities to make the switch.
 In a way seems the road to VoIP for cities and municipalities is almost an unavoidable fact.
 Which city would go VoIP next?
 We can only guesstimate this is just the beginning of the migration off-landlines to VoIP from the public sector.

 Want to learn more about VoIP solutions for Business of any sizes?
-Just visit our Business VoIP section.
+Just visit our Business VoIP Phone section.